-- DOCINFO.TXT: A description of the contents of the document directory. - RO-SGS-IF-0001.PDF: The Experiment to Archive Interface Control Document (EAICD) (this document) for the NavCam instrument.

-- RO-SGS-IF-0001.TXT: The ASCII version of the above file. - RO-SGS-IF-0001.LBL: The label of the above files.
+- DOCINFO.TXT: A description of the contents of the document directory. - RO-SGS-IF-0001.PDF: The Experiment to Archive Interface Control Document (EAICD) (this document) for the NavCam instrument. - RO-SGS-IF-0001.ASC: The ASCII version of the above file. - RO-SGS-IF-0001.LBL: The label of the above files.

-If applicable for the respective dataset, this directory also includes the following files:
+Only for level 2 products and if applicable for the respective dataset, this directory also includes the following files:

-- LOST\IMAGES\ <MISSION\PHASE\ABBREVIATION >.ASC: A text file listing scheduled images that were not acquired or were lost after acquisition. - LOST\IMAGES\ <MISSION\ PHASE\ ABBREVIATION >.LBL: The corresponding label file. - LOST\ROWS\ <MISSION\ PHASE\ ABBREVIATION >.TAB: A table listing incomplete images for which a number of rows were lost after acquisition. - LOST\ROWS\ <MISSION\ PHASE\ ABBREVIATION >.LBL: The corresponding label file.
+- LOST\IMAGES\<MISSION\PHASE\ABBREVIATION>.ASC: A text file listing scheduled images that were not acquired or were lost after acquisition. - LOST\IMAGES\<MISSION\PHASE\ABBREVIATION>.LBL: The corresponding label file. - LOST\ROWS\<MISSION\PHASE\ABBREVIATION>.TAB: A table listing incomplete images for which a number of rows were lost after acquisition. - LOST\ROWS\<MISSION\PHASE\ABBREVIATION>.LBL: The corresponding label file.